Transfer news: Pulisic excitement at joining 'legendary' Chelsea | Goal.com

 In an emotional letter posted on social media, Pulisic praised his new employers but also paid tribute to Dortmund for the impact the club has had on his career.

-"It is with a heavy heart that I announce that I will be entering my final months at (y)our world-famous club," he said.
+"It is with a heavy heart that I announce that I will be entering my final months at (y)our world-famous club," he said on Twitter.

 "It feels like only yesterday that I arrived in Dortmund as a raw, excited, very nervous but exceptionally proud 16-year-old from a small American town called Hershey.
 I had no idea what lay ahead but I soon discovered that as a young Schwarzgelben, I would be in the best possible hands.